rustwasm/wasm-bindgen/guide/src/reference/cli.md

 ## Installation

-The command line tool is available through a separate crate, `wasm-bindgen-cli`:
+Although the command line tool is available through its own crate, `wasm-bindgen-cli`, the recommended way to install it is through installing the `wasm-pack` crate:

 ```
+# Recommended:
+cargo install wasm-pack

+# OR
 cargo install wasm-bindgen-cli
 ```